 Creating a Minimized Allergen School Environment:

 Individuals at risk of anaphylaxis must learn to avoid specific triggers.
 While the key responsibility lies with the individual and his/her family, the school community must also be aware.
 Special care is taken to avoid exposure to allergy-causing substances.
-The cafeteria services in our schools operated by Chartwells/Compass have Allergy Alert posters in the servery.
-As well, Chartwell’s serveries have a Gross Nut-Free practice that means that the serveries do not have any product with nuts as an ingredient including peanut oils, chocolate bars that contain nuts and peanut butter.
+The cafeteria services in our schools operated by Compass Group have Allergy Alert posters in the servery.
+As well, Compass' serveries have a Gross Nut-Free practice that means that the serveries do not have any product with nuts as an ingredient including peanut oils, chocolate bars that contain nuts and peanut butter.
 The risk of accidental exposure to a food allergen is significantly diminished by such measures.
 Given that anaphylaxis can be triggered by minute amounts of an allergen when ingested, students with food allergies must be encouraged to follow certain guidelines including:

 Eat only food that they have brought from home unless it is packaged, clearly labeled, and approved by their parents.